mfranzke/loading-attribute-polyfill/README.md

 See the polyfill in action either by downloading / forking this repo and have a look at `demo/index.html`, or at the hosted demo: <https://mfranzke.github.io/loading-attribute-polyfill/demo/>

+## Further implementations

+### Wordpress

+Nico23 has developed a Wordpress plugin: https://wordpress.org/plugins/native-lazyload-polyfill/ Kudos for that !

 ## Credits

 Credits for the initial kickstarter / script to @Sora2455 for better expressing my ideas & concepts and support by @diogoterremoto, @dracos and @Flimm.
 Thank you very much for that, highly appreciated !